This article was updated on January 31, 2024

 A guide on how to pay independent contractor taxes

-Whether you work as an independent contractor or self-employed individual in blogging, tutoring, plumbing, or dog walking, you bring a unique set of skills to the world of work.
-Along with your unique knowledge and expertise, however, comes a distinctive pathway when it comes to navigating tax season and tax year.
-Unlike traditional employees whose employers withhold employment taxes for things such as Social Security and Medicare, a self-employed individual is required to sort through those numbers, percentages, and paperwork themselves.
+Whether you work as an independent contractor for a local business or you’re self-employed as a blogger, tutor, plumber, or dog-walker, you bring a unique set of skills to the world of work.
+Along with your knowledge and expertise comes a distinct path to navigating tax season and the fiscal year.

 What is an independent contractor?

 If you're new to independent contracting, you might be enjoying some of the freedoms that come with being your own boss and taking charge of your own schedule.
-You may even be earning a higher hourly rate than employees who work alongside you.
-In fact, the Wall Street Journal reports that independent contractors often make between 20 and 40 percent more than an employee in the same role.
-You likely share this space with a number of other professionals such as:
+You may even be earning a higher hourly rate than employees who work alongside you, since employers can pay independent contractors more due to the absence of employer tax and benefits.

 - Nail technicians